Intellectual Property & Financial Services professional

 This is a situational management fail.
 The manager was there, filling prescriptions, but he has to know his staff’s capabilities and in general where they are.
 A manager has to recognize problems and intervene.
 And most important, a manager has to anticipate problems and head them off before they occur (once the problem starts, it’s too late).

 Perhaps every time the manager looked up he only saw two people in line.
 However, he has to recognize that he is seeing the same two people each time.
-After a time, he needs to intervene -- open another register, reassign an employee, or, (
+After a time, he needs to intervene -- open another register, reassign an employee, or, (gasp!) jump in himself and take the next customer.

 All too often I saw people promoted to management who thought they could leave their previous duties behind.
 Anytime you see a manager standing around just looking, you’ve found one -- a person who thinks their only job now is to go to meetings, check timesheets, and yell at people.